Article written by Julio Juarez | 3DBrushwork.com

 Node Combination: Grunge Leaks → Tile Generator Grayscale → Directional Warp (one direction) → Directional Warp (another direction) → Levels

-This method was particularly helpful when adding subtle surface details to my red river rocks.
+This method was particularly helpful when adding subtle surface details to my Red Creek bedrocks.

 5. Inject Realism with Randomized Color Variation